Differential Equations as Fixpoints and Games: Relative Completeness for Rational

-Nondeterministic assignment and, thus, quantification and deterministic assignment can be equivalently written in terms of a differential equation:
+Nondeterministic assignment (and, thus, quantification and deterministic assignment) can be equivalently written in terms of a differential equation:

-The same holds for the rationally restricted versions of rational evolution and rational nondeterministic assignment.
-For this reason, in the following, it is possible to assume that continuous evolution is the \emph{only} \gamesymbol in \dLmu and \dLmurat.
+The same holds for rationally restricted non-deterministic assignment, which can be written in terms of rational evolution games.
+For this reason, in the following, without loss of generality, it is assume that continuous evolution is the \emph{only} \gamesymbol in \dLmu and \dLmurat.